sudosilico/sample-diffusion/docs/discord.md

 ```

 By default, generated audio is saved in a `outputs_from_discord_bot` folder.
 You can set a custom output path using the `--output_path` argument.

-By default, the maximum size of the request queue is 10.
-After this, users will be told the queue is full instead of their requests being added.
-You can set a custom maximum using the `--max_queue_size` argument.

 ## Starting the bot